ultimate/KaroToolsCollection/README.md

 A game creation &amp; evaluation script for www.karopapier.de

-_This is a backup and maintenance repository for the outdated Version 1 only!
+<b>This is a backup and maintenance repository for the outdated Version 1 only!<br>
-All new content is published under https://github.com/ultimate/KaroMUSKEL._
+All new content is published under https://github.com/ultimate/KaroMUSKEL.</b>

 License
 =========